Category Theory of Symbolic Dynamics: Definitions and Notation

 \subsection{Symbolic Dynamics}

-For a finite set $S$ (an \emph{alphabet}) with the discrete topology, we denote by $S^\Z$ the space of two-way infinite configurations over $S$ with the product topology, and call it the \emph{full shift on $S$}.
+For a finite set $S$ (an \emph{alphabet}) with the discrete topology, we denote by $S^\Z$ the space of two-way infinite \emph{configurations} (or \emph{points}) over $S$ with the product topology, and call it the \emph{full shift on $S$}.
 The \emph{shift action} $\sigma : S^\Z \to S^\Z$ is defined by $\sigma(x)_i = x_{i+1}$ for all $i \in \Z$.
 A fixed point of $\sigma$ is called a \emph{uniform point}.
 A closed subset $X$ of a full shift with $\sigma(X) = X$ is called a \emph{subshift}.
-Alternatively, a subshift is defined by a set of \emph{forbidden words} as the set of configurations in which no forbidden word occurs.
+We say that a word $w \in S^*$ occurs in $x \in S^\Z$ if $x_{[i,i+|w|-1]} = w$ for some $i \in \Z$, and also write $w \sqsubset x$.
+An alternative characterization of subshifts is by means of \emph{forbidden words}: $X \subset S^Z$ is a subshift if and only if there exists a set of words $F \subset S^*$ such that $X = \{x \;|\; \forall w \in F: w \not\sqsubset x\}$.
 If the set of forbidden words can be taken to be finite, $X$ is called a \emph{subshift of finite type}, or SFT for short, and if the set is a regular language, $X$ is called \emph{sofic}.
 If $X$ is an SFT and $Y$ is any subshift, then $X \cap Y$ is a \emph{subSFT} of $Y$.
 If the SFT (or subSFT of $Y$) $X$ can be defined by forbidden words of length at most $m$ (in addition to the forbidden words of $Y$), we say $m$ is a \emph{window size} of $X$ (relative to $Y$).
 We denote by $\sigma_X$ the restriction of $\sigma$ to $X$.
-The words of length $n$ appearing in configurations of $X$ are denoted $\B_n(X)$, and we denote the \emph{language} of $X$ by $\B(X) = \bigcup_{n \in \N} \B_n(X)$.
-Since a subshift is defined by its language \cite{LiMa95}, we may also denote $X = \B^{-1}(L)$, if $L \subset S^*$ is an extendable language (for every $v \in L$ there exist $u, w \in S^+$ with $uvw \in L$) such that $\B(X)$ is the language of factors of words in $L$.